 there is no current federal lead labeling standard for children's toys, the FHSA preemption provision is not triggered.
 Commentators have noted that this statute is likely to be challenged.
 According to the General Counsel, while the toy industry has urged CPSC to challenge the statute, the agency's current position is not to engage, but instead wait for the toy industry to sue on its own.
-The country to sue on its own.
+271